RickGomez1379/TranslateDocs/README.md

 Clone the repository from GitHub, Open the project in Android Studio, Ensure that Firebase ML Kit and Google Cloud Translation API dependencies are correctly configured, Build and compile the project to generate an initial build

+License
+TranslateDocs is licensed under the MIT License.

 Contributors

 Ricardo Gomez (maintainer)